comperical/FlowState/README.md

 	which is either when the machine starts up, or when you attempt to create a diagram.
 You can often do a lot of debugging at inspection time,
 	using either the error messages, or by visually inspecting the shape of the diagram.

+## Running the Machine

+Once the FS machine and its state Enums are properly configured,
+	it can be controlled using the following set of methods:

+1. ``run2Completion`` - run the machine until it encounters a Completion state.
+1. ``run2State(...)`` - run the machine until it arrives at the given state.
+1. ``runPastState(...)`` - run the machine until it arrives at the given state, and also execute that state.
+1. ``runOneStep`` - run a single step of the machine.
+1. ``run2StepCount(..)`` - run to the given step count of the machine, starting from the initial state.
+1. ``getState()`` - returns the current state Enum of the machine.

+Typically, in normal mode, we will simply call ``run2Completion`` to perform the calculation implemented by the machine,
+	and then potentially call other methods of the object to get the data.
+For example, you might add a ``getResult`` method to your machine that returns a data structure that was built
+	by the machine in the process of running it.
+This method might also add an assertion that requires the machine to be in the correct Completion state
+	before returning the result.

+The other control methods can be very useful for debugging.
+For example, if you know your machine has a bug at step #23,
+	you can run to step #22 and then inspect the contents of the machine.
+If the machine has additional methods that are intended to be used by an outside caller,
+	you can require that the machine is in the proper state for calling the method, by using an assertion in conjunction with the ``getState`` query, in the first lines of the external method.